-In the same way, using Composer makes it unnecessary for your to commit all of WordPress to your repository, since you can add it as a dependency.
+In the same way, using Composer makes it unnecessary for you to commit all of WordPress to your repository, since you can add it as a dependency.
 There are a number of different ways to do this (i.e. Bedrock) depending on how many assumptions you want made for your configuration and project structure.
 The simplest uses the John Bloch Composer fork to add an installer to your builds for WordPress:

 $ composer require johnpbloch/wordpress-core-installer $ composer require johnpbloch/wordpress-core

 Now that WordPress core, your themes and your plugins have been added as dependencies with Composer, updates become simple.

 $ composer update

 This command will update everything in your project locally, after which you can push to Platform.sh on a new environment.
 After you are satisfied with the changes merge into your production site.

 Platform.sh has written a number of guides for WordPress alongside the Composer recommendation:

 - How to Deploy WordPress on Platform.sh: From here, you can create a Composer-based version of WordPress from scratch and deploy to Platform.sh.